ITlize-Korera-C/korera1/README.md

    This is because confliction may occur if you do not have the table with the fixed name inside your local database After the first time, you will never need to do this again and should change the create to update

-4. Maven Upgrade
+4.Maven Upgrade
-5. run as -> clean install
+5.run as -> clean install
-6. run on the server ( Tomcat in my case )
+6.run on the server ( Tomcat in my case )
+7.Using mySQL may have some issue due to Case Sensitive problem 8.Still working on: 1) Fetching all resources using one project ID 2)Have a stable version for MySQL to access